 - Scrape the batter into your prepared pans and bake for 40 - 45 minutes, or till a skewer inserted comes out clean.

-Beat the yoghurt in a bowl with a fork till it is smooth and rid of lumps, then stir in the icing sugar a few tablespoons at a time, making sure that each addition is completely stirred in and that all lumps are gone.
+- For the yogurt glaze method, beat the yoghurt in a bowl with a fork till it is smooth and rid of lumps, then stir in the icing sugar a few tablespoons at a time, making sure that each addition is completely stirred in and that all lumps are gone.
 Allow to sit for a few minutes before dolloping over the cake.